-Can a woman or child receive a combination of exempt formula or WIC-eligible nutritional?
+Can a woman or child receive a combination of exempt formulas and/or WIC-eligible nutritionals?

-With medical documentation the child or woman may receive combinations of exempt formulas or WIC-eligible nutritionals up to 455 fl oz liquid concentrate per month.
+If indicated on the WIC-27, participants may receive combinations of exempt formulas and/or WIC-eligible nutritionals up to 910 fluid ounces per month.

 Can a woman or child over two (2) years of age receive whole milk?